 Appropriate Vaccine Usage

-This is the percent of patients who were administered the pneumonia and flu vaccines.
+This is the percent of residents that were given the flu and pneumonia vaccines.
 Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In The Graybrier Nurs & Retirement Center, 18.87% Percentage of Patients
+In The Graybrier Nurs & Retirement Center, 36.72% of Patients

 Ability to Keep Residents Mobile

-In The Graybrier Nurs & Retirement Center, 24.57% Percentage of Residents
+In The Graybrier Nurs & Retirement Center, 41.3% of Residents

-This datapoint is a measure of the percent of long-term stay residents who remained mobile levels.
+Measures the percentage of long-term care residents that remained mobile levels.

 Short-term Care: Rehospitalizations

-In The Graybrier Nurs & Retirement Center, 24.57 Percentage of Residents Rehospitalized
+In The Graybrier Nurs & Retirement Center, 41.3% of Residents Rehospitalized

 This is the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is generally a correlation between reduced hospitalizations and the quality of rehabilitation services.
+There is typically a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

-In The Graybrier Nurs & Retirement Center, 11.81 Percentage of Patients
+In The Graybrier Nurs & Retirement Center, 19.44% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Graybrier Nurs & Retirement Center, 72.58% Percentage of Resident
+In The Graybrier Nurs & Retirement Center, 62.07% of Resident

 - High Point Regional HospitalAcute Care Hospitals 6.6 miles away601 N Elm St High Point North Carolina 27261Voluntary non-profit - Private(336) 878-6000